aliyarahman/code_that_only_does_one_thing/README.md

 **call the twitter api**: Calls the Twitter API and asks for all the recent Tweets that mention #yesallwomen

+**create a bare bones angular app**: Creates a single-page Angular.js app that checks in/removes event attendees and displays current attendees in a list

 **launch a Flask app with a bare bones skeleton**: Launches an app that says 'Hello, world' in the browser, but has the full (yet bare) skeleton that larger apps will need.

 **make a div disappear using jquery**: Uses the jQuery click event and fadeOut() method to make a div disappear when you click it